 - The Harvard Human Rights Journal provides free access to all content.

 - The Human Rights & the Global Economy eJournal is a free online journal.

 - The Washington College of Law’s Human Rights Brief is an international human rights and humanitarian law journal and is available free online.
 Request a free print subscription here.

 - The Human Rights Law Review provides free access to select articles on its website, and occasionally provides free access to a sample issue, after registering with Oxford Journals.

 - Register for free access to select articles and a sample copy of the International Journal of Transitional Justice.

 - The International Journal of Refugee Law provides free access to select articles, as well as free access to one issue, after registering with Oxford Journals.

 - The International Journal of Constitutional Law provides free access to one issue and to special issues, after registering with Oxford Journals.

-- The Journal of International Dispute Settlement is currently providing free access to its first edition online.
+- The Journal of International Dispute Settlement is currently providing free access to select articles and to its first edition online.

 - The Journal of International Criminal Justice provides free access to editor’s choice articles and a free sample issue.